City Guide for: Bleaker Island, Falkland Islands

 Stanley

 Stanley, the capital of the Falkland Islands, offers a glimpse into the islands' history and culture.
-Explore the charming town with its colorful houses, visit the historic Christ Church Cathedral (with its whalebone arch), and learn about the 1982 conflict at the Falkland Islands Museum.
-Enjoy a traditional pub lunch or browse the local shops for souvenirs.
+Explore the charming town, visit the Falkland Islands Museum, and see the iconic Whalebone Arch.
+Stanley provides a contrast to the remote wilderness of the outer islands.

 Travel Time